Analysis: Writing Style

 Every second syllable is accented (stressed), so this is classic iambic pentameter.
 Since the lines have no regular rhyme scheme we call it unrhymed iambic pentameter, a.k.a. blank verse.

-When the young Athenian lovers (also members of the nobility) speak passionately about love, their lines of poetry tend to rhyme like this speech, where Helena goes on about the nature of love.
+When the young Athenian lovers (also members of the nobility) speak passionately about love, their lines of poetry tend to rhyme, like when Helena goes on about the nature of love.
 Notice that the rhyme scheme below follows this pattern: AABBCC.

 Love looks not with the eyes, but with the mind; (A rhyme)